-#1: Neewer 5-in-1 Collapsible Multi-Disc Light Reflector with Bag is a great tool to have if you are taking outfit photos as it helps to reflect light on your face and make your photos look more crisp.
+Neewer 5-in-1 Collapsible Multi-Disc Light Reflector with Bag is a great tool to have if you are taking outfit photos as it helps to reflect light on your face and make your photos look crisper.
 This reflector might also be helpful if you are taking photos when there is not enough light in the room.

-#2: Sony 50mm f/1.8 Mid-Range Lens.
+Sony 50mm f/1.8 Mid-Range Lens.
 I am using Sony Alpha A6000 Mirrorless Camera which came with a standard lens that was not good enough for outfit photos.
-Finally, I figured out which lens so many street style photographers are using for creating a blurry background effect.
-I just received my 50 mm lens in mail and can’t wait to start experimenting with it!
+Finally, I figured out which lens so many street-style photographers are using for creating a blurry background effect.
+I just received my 50 mm lens in the mail and can’t wait to start experimenting with it!

-#7: Vello FreeWave Plus Wireless Remote Shutter Release really helps if you are taking photos of yourself (either outfit or beauty shots).
+Vello FreeWave Plus Wireless Remote Shutter Release really helps if you are taking photos of yourself (either outfit or beauty shots).
 It connects directly to your camera and allows you to take photos of yourself using a remote control.
-I actually already own this particular model, but I decided to list it here anyways as it might be super helpful for those of you looking for a hi-quality shutter release.
+I actually already own this particular model.
+I included it as it’s helpful for those of you looking for a high-quality shutter release.

-#8: Picture Perfect Posing: Practicing the Art of Posing for Photographers and Models is one of the books that I had on my wish list for quite some time now.
+Picture Perfect Posing: Practicing the Art of Posing for Photographers and Models is one of the books that I have had on my wish list for quite some time now.
 Supposedly, this book provides all the tips you need to know while taking photos for your blog.
-I am planning to take a lot of photos during my upcoming vacation and I think that this might be a great source to look for photo inspiration.
+I am planning to take a lot of photos during my upcoming vacation.
+I think that this might be a great source to look for photo inspiration.

-#9: Photo Nuts and Shots Course from Digital Photography School.
-I love everything Daren Rowse from ProBlogger.net does, including amazing online programs that he offers on his photography blog.
-I already took Photo Nuts and Bolts course (it’s amazing!) and look forward to start studying a second part of this online program.
+Photo Nuts and Shots Course from Digital Photography School.
+I love everything Daren Rowse from ProBlogger.net does, including the amazing online programs that he offers on his photography blog.
+I already took Photo Nuts and Bolts course (it’s amazing!) and look forward to starting studying the second part of this online program.

-Which camera do you use for your photos?
+Which photography equipment do you use for your photos?
 What are some of the photography tools that you are planning on purchasing?